 Carrying his own cross, he went out to the place of the Skull (which in Aramaic is called Golgotha) (John 19:16)

-And after several hours of hanging on that cross, Jesus cried out with a loud voice:
+After several hours, Jesus cried out with a loud voice,

 “Eloi, Eloi, lama sabachthani?”

 “My God, my God, why have you forsaken me?”